Three Phase Transformer

-All large blocks of AC power are transmitted and distributed at high voltage levels by three phase transformer connection systems.
-Single phase transformers can be electrically connected to form three-phase transformer banks.
+All large blocks of AC power are transmitted and distributed at high voltage levels by 3 phase transformer connections.
+Single phase transformers can be electrically connected to form three-phase transformer banks in a power distribution system.
 However, the norm is to combine the individual phase coils into one three-phase transformer unit on a common core as illustrated in Figure 1.
 The advantages to using a single unit 3-phase transformer, as opposed to three single-phase transformers include:

 Fig. 1.
-Typical three phase transformer connections unit
+Typical 3 phase distribution transformer connections unit

 Three-phase transformers are generally designed and constructed for specific voltages.
 For example, a transformer may have a 4800-volt Delta primary and a 120/208-volt Wye secondary.
 The three-phase transformer has one core with three sets of windings.
 A primary and secondary winding are placed one on top of the other on each of the three legs of the corn-on core as illustrated in Figure 2.

 Fig. 3.
-Single phase transformers used to form a three phase transformer bank
+Single phase transformers used to form a 3 phase transformer bank

 Single-phase transformers can also be used to form a 3-phase transformer bank.
-It is important that single-phase transformers are identical when connecting them to form a three-phase system.
+It is important that single-phase transformers are identical when connecting them to form a three phase voltage system.
 They should be identical in voltage, kVA, impedance, manufacturer and model number (Figure 3).

-Three-phase transformer connections are named after the way the windings are connected inside the transformer.
-A 3-phase "Wye" (also known as a Star system) configuration is a connection in which one end of each of the windings of a polyphase transformer is connected to a common point (the neutral point) and the other end is connected to its appropriate line terminal.
+Three-phase transformer connections are named after the way the voltage windings are connected inside the transformer.
+For a balanced load, a 3-phase "Wye" (also known as delta connections) configuration is used as a connection in which one end of each of the windings of a polyphase transformer is connected to a common point (the neutral point) and the other end is connected to its appropriate line and phase terminal.
 The polarity markings are fixed on any transformer.
 In the Wye connection of the high-voltage transformer coils, the coil ends with the polarity H2 are connected together.
 The H2 terminals are then connected to the neutral (N).
 A line wire (A, B, and C) is then connected to each of the remaining Hl coil ends.